 What is "AOL Winner Email Scam"?

-This email scam is designed to look like an email from AOL, an online service provider company.
-Scammers behind it attempt to trick unsuspecting recipients into providing various information.
+This email scam delivers messages that appear to be emails from AOL, an online service provider company.
+The scammers behind the scheme attempt to trick unsuspecting recipients into providing various information.
 Typically, scammers misuse provided details to generate revenue in various ways.
-By trusting such emails recipients risk to be exposed to a variety or problems.
-Therefore, emails like this one should always be ignored.

 |Name||AOL Winner Email Scam|